 Time from Berlin Hbf: 1 hour 40 minutes – 1 hour 59 minutes

 I don’t recommend taking the bus for a day trip to Erfurt from Berlin because it takes too long.
-But FlixBus has a train option (called FlixTrain) that might be a good option since it takes about 2 hours to get from Berlin Hbf to Erfurt and could save you a lot of money.
+But FlixBus sometimes has a train option (called FlixTrain) that might be a good option since it takes about 2 hours to get from Berlin Hbf to Erfurt and could save you a lot of money.
+It’s worth comparing with Deutsche Bahn.

 Located in the far eastern part of the country, Dresden is one of the prettiest cities in Germany.
 Its location on the Elbe River makes for an impressive skyline.